JoyCon Droid

 Why do I need Android 9 or higher?

 Bluetooth HID Profiles were introduced in Android 9 which allow your device to function as a gamepad, mouse, keyboard, etc. You cannot do this on lower Android versions.
-Use the Tester app to check if you have it.
-Android 13 and higher must also install the SwitchControllerCOD Magisk module instead of Bluetooth++ due to significant changes to Bluetooth.
+Use the to check if you have it.
+Android 13 and higher must also install the Magisk module instead of Bluetooth++ due to significant changes to Bluetooth.
 If using Android 13+, make sure to download the newest version of the app, at least 1.0.91.

-Why do I need root?
+Why do I need ?

 Magisk is not necessarily required, however.
 You can be rooted with an alternative like SuperSU as well and would just have to manually install or edit your files by accessing them with root privileges.
 Magisk is recommended and easier since you can simply install or remove the module.
 KernelSU is another option which can install Magisk modules.